Aros-Technology-Studio/AST-Aros-Financial-Paradigm/12_nodechain_ai_agents/validator_behavior_monitor.md

 - The agent emits a `behavior_alert` with contextual metadata
 - Triggers passive penalty: reduced emission weight
-- Escalates to `REWARD-CORE` and optionally to `FRAUD-AI` if pattern is malicious
+- Escalates to `PAYMENT-CORE` and optionally to `FRAUD-AI` if pattern is malicious

 ---